 How does this work in practice?
 It’s simple.
 Alongside the national curriculum, pupils study musical theory and learn to play at least one instrument.
 Even teaching methods are inspired by the orchestra, where more able players assist the less proficient.

-As well as Kimichi’s pupils also take part in a unique LIFE course, aimed at preparing them for life after school.
+Kimichi’s pupils also take part in a unique LIFE course, aimed at preparing them for life after school.
 DIY, cooking, budgeting, self-defence, scuba diving, horse riding and self-sufficiency are all on offer.

 Sally aims to provide the high quality of education you would expect from a private school, at less cost.
 Interested parents should contact the school to ask about scholarships and bursaries.